The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Don't get me wrong—there was a loan increase tied to the roof modification.
 A legitimate one.
 I owed a twenty percent contribution to match the 50/30/20 structure.
 That, I agreed to.
 That was fair.

 But this?
 This was something else.
-And the fact that they really didn't want the SBA involved—that's what told me everything I needed to know.
+And the fact that they didn't want the SBA involved—that's what told me everything I needed to know.

 The guardrails existed for a reason.
 Verbal agreements weren't allowed in the 504 program.
 Everything had to be documented, approved, transparent.